tsunami416604/azure-docs.hu-hu/articles/iot-edge/module-edgeagent-edgehub.md

 ---
-title: EdgeAgent és EdgeHub kívánt tulajdonságok referencia – Azure IoT Edge |} A Microsoft Docs
+title: EdgeAgent and EdgeHub desired properties reference - Azure IoT Edge | Microsoft Docs
-description: Tekintse át az adott tulajdonságok és azok értékei a edgeAgent és edgeHub ikermodulokkal
+description: Review the specific properties and their values for the edgeAgent and edgeHub module twins
 author: kgremban
 manager: philmea
 ms.author: kgremban